Eminent domain in the United States: Tax implications

 When private property is destroyed, condemned, or disposed of, the owner may receive a payment in property or money in the form of insurance or a condemnation award.

 If property is compulsorily or involuntarily converted into money (as in eminent domain) the proceeds can be reinvested without payment of capital gains tax provided it is reinvested in property similar or related in service or use to the property so converted, no capital gain shall be recognized.

 Disparate impact

 Eminent domain has been used to acquire land from African-Americans for urban renewal redevelopments and in other cases to dispossess them and remove them from areas where their presence was not desired by white neighbors, e.g. Bruce's Beach subdivision in Los Angeles, California.
 Seneca Village was an African-American majority settlement in an area of what became New York City's Central Park.
-Central Avenue was an African-American neighborhood in Tampa, Florida.
+South Glencoe was an African-American neighborhood in Glencoe, IL Central Avenue was an African-American neighborhood in Tampa, Florida.

 Eminent domain was used to take property from Japanese-Americans incarcerated by the United States government during World War II.
 For many, their homes and businesses were then sold while they were incarcerated.